CustomerSure

-NPS helpfully stands for two related but different things:
+NPS helpfully stands for two closely-related but slightly-different things:

 The score is simple – it’s just a tiny bit of arithmetic on the answers to the Net Promoter Question.